sasagawa888/nprolog/document/MANUAL.md

 ### □ writeq(Time,Term)
 Write the term to the specified file so that the term can be read as a Prolog term Enclose the atom and function in quotation marks.

+## function

+- pi Constant representing the value of π (pi).
+- X + Y Addition.
+- X - Y Subtraction.
+- X * Y Multiplication.
+- X / Y Division resulting in a floating-point number.
+- X // Y Integer division resulting in an integer.
+- X ^ Y Exponentiation (power).
+- X ** Y Exponentiation (power).
+- X << Y Bitwise left shift of X by Y positions (integers only).
+- X >> Y Bitwise right shift of X by Y positions (integers only).
+- X mod Y Modulo operation, returning the remainder of X divided by Y (integers only).
+- X /\ Y Logical AND.
+- X \/ Y Logical OR.
+- \X Complement (bitwise NOT).
+- X xor Y Exclusive OR (XOR).
+- X iand Y Inclusive AND.
+- abs(X) Absolute value of X.
+- sin(X) Sine of X.
+- asin(X) Arcsine (inverse sine) of X.
+- cos(X) Cosine of X.
+- acos(X) Arccosine (inverse cosine) of X.
+- tan(X) Tangent of X.
+- atan(X) Arctangent (inverse tangent) of X.
+- exp(X) Exponential function of X.
+- log(X) Logarithm of X.
+- floor(X) Floor value of X.
+- ceiling(X) Ceiling value of X.
+- truncate(X) Truncated value of X.
+- float(X) Converts integer X to a floating-point number.
+- float_integer_part(X) Integer part of the floating-point number X.
+- float_fraction_part(X) Fractional part of the floating-point number X.
+- sign(X) Returns -1 if X is negative, 0 if X is zero, and 1 if X is positive.
+- min(X, Y) Returns the smaller of X and Y.
+- max(X, Y) Returns the larger of X and Y.
+- sqrt(X) Square root of X.
+- randi(n) Random integer between 0 and n (inclusive).
+- randome Random floating-point number between 0 and 1 (inclusive).

 ## Debugger command
 Start debugging by starting the program.
 Program reaches spy points